illinoistech-itm/jhajek/itmt-430/tooling-assignment-vault/Readme.md

 ## Deliverable

-In the document, `tooling-assignment-packer.md`, provide the required screenshots.
-Push a copy of this markdown file in the private GitHub repo provided, under the itmt-430 folder and make an additional sub-folder named: **tooling-assignment-vault**.
+In the document, `Readme.md`, provide the required screenshots.
+Push a copy of this markdown file in the private GitHub repo provided, under the `itmt-430` folder and make an additional sub-folder named: `tooling-assignment-vault`.
 Submit the URL to your deliverable to Canvas.